Decoupaging is a fun way to add colorful design details to my furniture makeovers.

 * * *

 Please join us for a Saturday Morning Paint Workshop—only at All Things New Again!
-This Rustic Valentine Front Door Heart is our project every Saturday until Valentine’s Day.
-(That’s Saltwash on the smaller heart.)
+We offer a new project every month.
 No painting experience needed.
 We provide all of the materials, instruction and encouragement for you to go home with a finished project you love.
 Invite your friends!
 Click here for details.